GRE in Germany: Who Needs It, Where It’s Accepted, and Why It Matters

 Germany also hosts a large network of internationally recognized research institutes.
 Organizations such as the Max Planck Society collaborate closely with universities and doctoral programs across the country, particularly in fields such as economics, data science, physics, and engineering.

+Yes — students who study in Germany can use their GRE scores to apply to graduate programs abroad, particularly in the United States, the United Kingdom, and other European countries, where the exam often plays a more explicit role in admissions than it does within the German university system itself.
 Many students who complete their undergraduate or master’s degrees in Germany eventually consider graduate study abroad.
 German universities maintain strong international research connections, and graduates frequently continue their academic careers in other European countries, the United Kingdom, or the United States.

 In these contexts, standardized tests such as the GRE may play a more explicit role in the admissions process than they do within the German university system itself.